Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 Vredefort Dome Excursion (UNESCO World Heritage Site) - Facilitated by Prof Frans Waanders

-Vredefort Dome, approximately 120 km south-west of Johannesburg, is a representative part of a larger meteorite impact structure, or astrobleme.
-Dating back 2,023 million years, it is the oldest astrobleme yet found on Earth.
+Vredefort Dome, approximately 120 km southwest of Johannesburg, is a representative part of a larger meteorite impact structure, or astrobleme.
+Dating back 2,023 million years, it is the oldest astrobleme on Earth.
 With a radius of 190 km, it is also the largest and the most deeply eroded.
-Vredefort Dome bears witness to the world’s greatest known single energy release event, which had devastating global effects including, according to some scientists, major evolutionary changes.
-It provides critical evidence of the Earth’s geological history and is crucial to understanding of the evolution of the planet.
-Despite the importance of impact sites to the planet’s history, geological activity on the Earth’s surface has led to the disappearance of evidence from most of them, and Vredefort is the only example to provide a full geological profile of an astrobleme below the crater floor.
+Vredefort Dome bears witness to the world’s greatest known single energy release event, which had devastating global effects, including, according to some scientists, major evolutionary changes.
+It provides critical evidence of the Earth’s geological history and is crucial to understanding its evolution.
+Despite the importance of impact sites to the planet’s history, geological activity on the Earth’s surface has led to the disappearance of evidence from most of them.
+Vredefort is the only example that provides a full geological profile of an astrobleme below the crater floor.

 Total Cost: ZAR 675 p/p